jkorek/fighterjet-hud/readme.md

 # Fighter Jet Head-Up Display
 ![Thumbnail](https://i.imgur.com/aoukaWi.png)

-> The only author and copyright owner is *Smokey*

-> The only person allowed to republish this script is *Smokey*

 ## You are **NOT** allowed to:
 * republish entire code or it's fragments
 * resell software